 SR 530 Emergency Roadway Reconstruction

-Atkinson reconstructed SR 530, which was impacted by the catastrophic Oso landslide on March 22, 2014.
-The scope of work included raising the grade of the roadway as much as 20 feet, constructing drainage and stormwater treatment facilities, replacing six fish passage culverts, wetland mitigation, and roadside restoration and erosion control.
+Atkinson reconstructed 1.6 miles of SR 530 from MP 36.78 to MP 38.24 in Snohomish County.
+The catastrophic Oso landslide on March 22, 2014, damaged the roadway, wiped out a neighborhood, and took 43 lives.
+Work included raising the grade of the roadway up to 20 feet to account for the revised flood plain, constructing drainage and stormwater treatment facilities, replacing six fish passage culverts, mitigating wetland impacts, restoring roadside, and erosion control.

-All of these approaches and innovations led to the successful completion of the project on September 24, 2014, seven days ahead of WSDOT's October 1 completion date and six months to the day after the landslide.
+Atkinson completed the project on September 24, 2014—seven days ahead of WSDOT's October 1 completion date and six months after the landslide.